 - “With all the Holidays, people don’t want to buy”

 - “It’s been too rainy, cold, hot, stormy, windy, etc.”

 - “The economy is bad right now”

 - “School is starting – people are dealing with that”

 - “And a massive list of month-after-month junk excuses”

 As an owner/GM you should know EXACTLY what you need to generate in profit each month to pay all your overhead costs.
 If that’s $75,000 each month, then your sales staff needs to bring in at least $150k for the month (at a 50% profit) to cover your monthly expenses.
-Accepting a salesperson that is only bringing in $1k or $20k, or even $50k monthly WON’T cut it.
+Accepting a marketer that is only bringing in $1k or $20k, or even $50k monthly WON’T cut it.
 Once you know your expense numbers, and then know your revenue requirements, you can tell your marketers what they must generate in sales volume.
 And it must be in writing!
-It should be listed on the white board in the Sales office daily, weekly, monthly.
+It should be listed on the whiteboard in the office daily, weekly, and monthly.
 Why?
 Because “what gets measured, gets done.”

 WE CAN TALK

 Since there are so many variables, and each company has different needs and wants, every company I coach is given a specific–tailored strategy for their company.
 Too many consultants provide a one-size-fits-all approach, and we find that unacceptable.
 I’d welcome the opportunity to help your company develop an appropriate marketing strategy.